ProfessionalWiki/chameleon/docs/customization.md

 general variable definitions should go in the `afterVariables` position.
 This way they come after and overrule the definitions of Bootstrap and Chameleon, but come before and are therefore used for the actual style definitions.
-Your own style definitions you want to put in the `afterMain` positions to allow them to overrule the styles of Bootstrap and Chameleon.
+Your own style definitions you want to put in the `afterMain` position to allow them to overrule the styles of Bootstrap and Chameleon.

 If you don't care where in the order of files your file appears you may omit the